Skip to Content

 the smallest one was Madeline.

-I grew up reading these books and I get instant nostalgia each time I read those lines.
+I grew up reading these books and get instant nostalgia each time I read those lines.

-Madeline not only takes the protagonist through a comprehensive tour of Paris, France, but it also shows kids how to tour properly when in a group.
+Madeline not only takes the protagonist on a comprehensive tour of Paris, France, but also shows kids how to tour properly when in a group.
 In other words, stick together, stay out of the metro, and ignore the weather.

-What’s awesome about this book is that there are lots of books in this series and each one has an exciting adventure!
+What’s awesome about this book is that there are many books in this series, and each has an exciting adventure!

 BUY IT NOW